 Sephora further deepens the engagement by offering Groups of like-minded individuals.
 For example, the Group “Skincare Aware” within the Beauty Insider Community has more than 460,000 members with more than 16,000 unique conversation threads.

 Branded communities are the wave of the future, and smart beauty brands will make them a priority.

 The Future of the beauty industry

-To thrive and grow, brands will need to be aware of current beauty trends and shape their digital marketing strategies to align with the times.
+To thrive, brands must be hyper-aware of current beauty trends and shape their growth marketing strategies to align with the times.
 Legacy brands must adapt to these changes or they risk losing market share to startups utilizing different business models.
 Similarly, they need to keep pace with effective marketing strategies such as more advanced beauty influencer marketing and branded communities.

 With ever-increasing online sales, digital marketing is increasing in importance to beauty brands.
 Publishers are dominating organically online in the beauty space, and beauty brands and retailers should take note and invest more in SEO and content in order to capitalize on the millions of online searches being conducted each month.